/ tech-stacks / Best Tech Stack for a Shopify App as a Solo Developer

 The Remix template handles your backend through Remix loaders and actions.
 This is a solid pattern for Shopify apps because most operations follow a request-response cycle: merchant loads a page, you fetch data from Shopify's API, display it, and handle form submissions.

 For interacting with Shopify's APIs, use the official @shopify/shopify-api package.
 It handles rate limiting, pagination, and authentication.
+It is at version 13.0.0 with around 368,000 npm downloads a week (checked on 2026-05-30).
 The GraphQL Admin API is Shopify's preferred interface and gives you more flexibility than the REST API.

 Database: PostgreSQL